santhosh432/ownautoml/README.md

 ## ownautoml

-Ownautoml is an automated machine learning toolkit for command line and interface level.
+Ownautoml is an automated machine learning toolkit for command line and user interface level.
 It supports autoamted deployement with docker and django.

 ## Auto ML with your own setup with Django